-- Acrylonitrile-Butadiene-Styrene ("ABS"):
+3.2.2 Acrylonitrile-Butadiene-Styrene (ABS):

-NW Natural used ABS in the 1960s to reline existing steel services.
+NW Natural used ABS in the 1960s to reline or renew existing steel services.
 These services have been identified for replacement.
-NW Natural's use of ABS was limited to 1⁄2" pipe inserted into existing steel service lines mitigating the industry-identified risk of rock impingement and slow crack growth related to backfill and construction practices.
+NW Natural's use of ABS was limited to $\frac{1}{2}$ " pipe inserted into existing steel service lines mitigating the industry-identified risk of rock impingement and slow crack growth related to unsuitable backfill material and construction practices.

-- Plexco Service Tee Celcon Caps:
+3.2.3 Plexco Service Tee Celcon Caps:

 NW Natural is aware of industry issues regarding Plexco Service Tee Celcon Caps possibly leaking when over-tightened during installation.
-These caps exist within the NW Natural system and are replaced as found and scheduled for replacement if leaks are identified.
+These caps exist within the gas distribution system and are replaced as found and scheduled for replacement if leaks are identified.

-- Polyethylene ("PE") Fusion Failure:
+3.2.4 Polyethylene (PE) Fusion Failure:

 NW Natural has a robust training and Quality Assurance/Quality Control program in place to ensure proper PE fusion quality.
-This program includes annual testing, qualification, and ongoing training.
+This program includes testing, biannual qualification, and ongoing training.
 All PE fusions are visually inspected and pressure tested prior to being placed in service.

-- Flat Back Risers:
+3.2.5 Flat Back Risers:

-NW Natural discovered in 2012 that a certain type of riser stop valve, internally known as a "Flat Back Riser," contained components prone to atmospheric corrosion in the coastal areas of NW Natural's service territory.
+NW Natural discovered in 2012 that a certain type of riser stop valve, internally known as a "Flat Back Riser" contained components prone to atmospheric corrosion in the coastal areas of NW Natural's service territory.
 The atmospheric corrosion at these locations was such that the Flat Back Risers could become inoperable and subject to leakage.
 NW Natural identified that corrosion on a retaining pin could sever during operation of the valve, resulting in a hazardous leak.
 NW Natural developed an Accelerated Action Plan to replace these valves in coastal areas.

-C. Equipment Failure
+3.3 Equipment Failure

-Equipment Failure is the third largest threat to the NW Natural gas distribution system, comprising approximately 13 percent of all recorded leak repairs.
+Equipment Failure is the third largest threat to the NW Natural gas distribution system, comprising approximately 6 percent of all recorded leak repairs.
 NW Natural's efforts to reduce these occurrences are described below.